 The Court of Appeal concluded that the trial judge had made a mistake by deciding that the accused had the responsibility of coming back to Canada and that he could not hold the Crown responsible for the delay, having caused it himself.
 To reach this conclusion, the Court of Appeal relied on the decision R. v.
-Beason80 and most importantly on Askov, where Justice Cory wrote: "[it must be remembered that it is the duty of the Crown to bring the accused to trial.
+Beason and most importantly on Askov, where Justice Cory wrote: "[it must be remembered that it is the duty of the Crown to bring the accused to trial.
 It is the Crown which is responsible for the provision of facilities and staff to see that the accused persons are tried in a reasonable time."
 Contrary to what happened in R. v.
-R.E.M.82, the accused in MacIntosh did not seek to avoid prosecution by moving out of the country.
-Thus, he was not responsible for the delay and a stay of proceedings was warranted in his case.83 c) Principles 2 & 3: Crown Must Seek Accused's Return...
-Unless Accused Has Fled or is Avoiding Capture
+R.E.M., the accused in MacIntosh did not seek to avoid prosecution by moving out of the country.
+Thus, he was not responsible for the delay and a stay of proceedings was warranted in his case.

-The Court in MacIntosh held that the inaction of the accused can only be relevant on the prejudice aspect of the 11b) inquiry84.
+The Court in MacIntosh held that the inaction of the accused can only be relevant on the prejudice aspect of the 11b) inquiry.
 However, this is less relevant now because of the new Jordan framework that does not rely on actual prejudice, rather on a presumption of prejudice.